openbmc/docs/designs/device-tree-gpio-naming.md

 emerge.

 ## Requirements
-- Ensure common function GPIO's within OpenBMC use the same naming convention
+- Ensure common function GPIOs within OpenBMC use the same naming convention

 ## Proposed Design
 Below are the standard categories.
 The "Pattern" in each section describes the naming convention and then the "Defined" portion lists the common GPIO names to be used (when available on an OpenBMC system).
-This naming convention must be followed for all common GPIO's.
+This naming convention must be followed for all common GPIOs.

-This list below includes all common GPIO's within OpenBMC.
-Any OpenBMC system which provides one of the below GPIO's must name it as listed in this document.
-This document must be updated as new common GPIO's are added.
+This list below includes all common GPIOs within OpenBMC.
+Any OpenBMC system which provides one of the below GPIOs must name it as listed in this document.
+This document must be updated as new common GPIOs are added.

 ### LEDs
 Pattern: `led-*`